OpenMS/pyopenms-docs/docs/source/glossary.rst

         retention time (RT) in liquid chromatography, is the time it takes for a separated analyte to move through the stationary phase.

     ProteoWizard
         ProteoWizard is a set of open-source, cross-platform tools and libraries for proteomics data analyses.
-It provides a framework for unified :term:`mass spectrometry<Mass spectrometry>` data file access and performs standard chemistry and LCMS dataset computations.
+It provides a framework for unified :term:`MS` data file access and performs standard chemistry and LCMS dataset computations.

     PepNovo
         PepNovo is a de novo sequencing algorithm for :term:`MS/MS` :term:`spectra`.